Benjamin is gone and I’ll never see his cute face and large brown eyes again. I miss him already.

 He had never enjoyed a day at the beach and his first visit to the lake in Port Moody was one of confusion and excitement as he tried to figure out exactly what to do and how to do it.
 When he finally mastered the dog paddle it was hard to get him out of the water, dried off and back to the car as his black lab swimming instincts had finally been awoken.

 Benjamin loved to swim after his tennis ball, bring it back to shore and hide it in the trees.
 He was happiest when swimming after his ball but once he had enough he would drop the ball and head back to the parking lot without a sound.
 That was my cue to take him home for dinner.

 We were advised that Benjamin was approximately 4-5 years old when we first found him but we’ll never know how old he really was or how he came to be wandering in the IKEA parking lot.
-He was a mysterious dog, not overly demonstrative who preferred to be left alone but never wanted to be alone especially at night.
+He was a mysterious dog, not overly demonstrative but who preferred to be left alone but never wanting to be alone, especially at night.

 His days were spent on walks, on the patio watching over his neighbourhood (always on the lookout for communists), in the backyard lying in the sunshine or sleeping on one of his numerous strategically placed pillows throughout the house.
 We tried to make his life as comfortable and happy as possible and I hope we succeeded.
 His many hugs, kisses and tummy scratches probably number into the tens of thousands but they were well deserved and seemed to be appreciated based on his compliance.

 He was a good dog.
 A quiet, unassuming little fellow that wanted nothing more than a full tummy, sunshine and quiet.
 We gave him those things and I hope he continues to enjoy the same wherever he is now.